 See the study and a related presentation below.

-Learn about additional efforts by MassDEP, other government agencies, non-profit groups, and universities are doing to reduce food waste and promote organics recycling.
+Learn about additional efforts by MassDEP, other government agencies, non-profit groups, regional associations, and universities to help reduce food waste and promote organics recycling.